indeedeng/iwf/README.md

 execution.
 It's for synchronizing the logic among multiple threads in a workflow.
 It's used with `InterStateChannel`.

-For example, it can be used to let a main thread to wait for all others threads to complete before the main thread complete the workflow.
+For example, it can be used to let thread A to wait for thread B before thread A to continue.

 # Why iWF